 If you look up the potential side effects of IV Solu-Medrol treatments for Multiple Sclerosis (or the other numerous potential reasons one might might receive this treatment), you will find a very long and somewhat scary list.
 That's not what this entry is only about (I'm not going to list here what you can search online for).
-This entry is about trying to decrease the chance of developing many of those side effects and try to make receiving this treatment as comfortable as possible
+This entry is about trying to decrease the chance of developing many of those side effects and try to make receiving this treatment as comfortable as possible.

 By the way, after you receive the IV corticosteroids, we usually give a short by-mouth taper off of steroids so your body isn't "shocked" by the sudden cessation of some medication it was just getting used to.
 Some of the residual symptoms one experiences can last during the by-mouth dosing time but often slowly improve within about a week after you stop all the corticosteroids.